-Otherwise eligible units that are owned or substantially controlled by COC issuing the voucher may also be leased in the voucher program.
-In order for a PHA-owned unit to be leased under the voucher program, the unit must not be ineligible housing and COC must inform the family, both orally and in writing, that the family has the right to select any eligible unit available for lease and that the family is free to select a PHA-owned unit without any pressure or steering by COC.
+PHA-owned units as defined in 24 CFR 982.4Otherwise eligible units that are owned or substantially controlled by the PHA issuing the voucher may also be leased in the voucher program.
+In order for a PHA-owned unit to be leased under the voucher program, the unit must not be ineligible housing and the PHA must inform the family, both orally and in writing, that the family has the right to select any eligible unit available for lease and that the family is free to select a PHA-owned unit without any pressure or steering by the PHA.